keylime/keylime/docs/design/security.rst

 Attacks which exploit poorly-defined verification policies or deficiencies in the information which can be obtained from a node's attesting environments (including IMA and UEFI logs) are necessarily out of scope.
-Additionally, we exclude attacks which are made possible by incorrect configuration by the user (this includes incorrectly specified verification policies).
+Additionally, we exclude attacks which are made possible by incorrect configuration by the user.
 Attacks which rely on modification of an attesting environment (such as by using a UEFI bootkit) are also excluded.

 :raw-html:`<br>`